The Real Housewives: History

-List of shows
+List of editions

-Bravo has broadcast 11 American installments of the franchise, beginning with The Real Housewives of Orange County on March 21, 2006.
-The network has also licensed the brand to various networks outside the United States, giving rise to more than a dozen international installments.
+Bravo has aired 12 series in the United States, of which 11 have been filmed in the country and one has been filmed internationally.
+The network has also licensed the brand to networks outside the United States, giving rise to several international installments, with varying levels of success.

-The success of the American franchise has resulted in 26 spin-offs centered on specific housewives, with the longest-running being Vanderpump Rules, which focuses on the staff at the restaurants and bars owned by Lisa Vanderpump from The Real Housewives of Beverly Hills.
+The success of the American franchise has resulted in 28 spin-offs centered on specific housewives, with the longest-running being Vanderpump Rules, which focuses on the staff at the restaurants and bars owned by Lisa Vanderpump from The Real Housewives of Beverly Hills.